Localized statistics decoding for quantum low-density parity-check codes: Clusters on decoding graphs

 In conclusion, provided that the decoding problem of our interest is defined on a parity check matrix of bounded column and row weight, we can upper bound the expected average cluster size with the expected average cluster size $\kappa_{\alpha}^{\mathrm{Bethe}}$ on the Bethe lattice~\cite{stauffer_introduction_2017,Grimmett}.

 As an example of this upper bound via the Bethe lattice, in \cref{fig:app_clusters}, we plot cluster size distributions against the physical error rate $p$ in a circuit-level noise model for the $\llbracket 144, 12, 12\rrbracket$ code.
-The yellow distributions show the distribution of cluster sizes of the optimal factorization and the blue distributions are obtained from a BP-guided implementation of an LSD decoder (BP+LSD).
-The dashed line represents the average cluster size for the Bethe lattice as in \cref{eq:cluster-size-bethe} with parameter $\theta = 139 $.
+The yellow distributions show the distribution of cluster sizes of the optimal factorization, and the blue distributions are obtained from a BP-guided implementation of an LSD decoder (BP+LSD), where the samples are post-selected on errors for which BP does not converge.
+That is, errors correctable by BP only are not included here for the BP+LSD distributions.
+The dashed line represents the average cluster size for the Bethe lattice as in \cref{eq:cluster-size-bethe} with the parameter $\theta = 139 $.

 We expect the LSD cluster distribution to match the cluster distribution on a fault graph with a higher vertex degree than the original fault graph, due to the uncertainty in the growth step guided by the error likelihood vector $\lambda$.
 For the fault graph of the $\llbracket 144, 12, 12\rrbracket$ code considered here, which has average vertex degree $\theta_{\alpha} = 103$, and maximum vertex degree $\theta_{\mathrm{max}} = 166$, the fitting parameter $\theta = 139$ supports our heuristic argument.
 We note that for lower noise rates, specifically when $p < 0.1 \%$, the Bethe lattice's average cluster size distribution does not upper bound the LSD distribution.
 This is consistent with the fact that LSD is never called when the likelihood of error vector $\vec{\lambda}$ perfectly describes the actual error, i.e., when BP converges.